wouterdebie/putioarr/README.md

     - Directory: <sonarr/radarr download dir>

 ## Behavior
 The proxy will upload torrents or magnet links to put.io.
 It will then continue to monitor transfers.
 When a transfer is completed, all files belonging to the transfer will be downloaded to the specified download directory.
 The proxy will remove the files after Sonarr/Radarr has imported them and put.io is done seeding.
+The proxy will skip directories named "Sample".

 ## Configuration
 A configuration file can be specified using `-c`, but the default configuration file location is: